HeartDhamma

 Because they are not developed in mind’.

-Not developed in what ?
+Not developed in

-Not developed in the four resting places of awareness
+the four resting places of awareness

-Not developed in the four wise endeavors
+the four wise endeavors

-Not developed in the four roads to psychic potential
+the four roads to mental power

-Not developed in the five governing faculties
+in the five spiritual qualities

-Not developed in the five strengths
+the five spiritual strengths

-Not developed in the seven supports of awakening
+the seven supports of awakening

-Not developed in the eighth-spoked path of the awakened.
+the eighth-spoked path of the awakened.

-Even though they would not even wish:
+even though one would not even wish:

 Their minds become liberated from distractions through letting go.